 - Made from quality materials.

-The Owlet Smart Sock can track heart rate and oxygen levels.
-Using lights, sounds, and app notifications, you’ll be informed about your baby’s breathing status throughout the night or during naptime.
+The Owlet Smart Baby Monitor can track your baby’s heart rate and oxygen levels.
+Using motion, sounds, and app notifications, it will inform you about your baby’s breathing status throughout the night or during naptime.

-The monitor comes with three separate washable socks, though extras are available for purchase.
-These socks wrap around the baby’s feet and then connect to the base station via Bluetooth.
-Socks fit newborns up to 18 months.
+The monitor comes with separate washable socks, though you can purchase extras.
+These socks wrap around your baby’s feet and connect to the base station via Bluetooth.

-Real-time readings are sent to your phone, while heart rate and oxygen levels can be accessed on multiple phones at the same time.
+Real-time readings are sent to your phone, while heart rate and oxygen levels can be accessed on multiple phones simultaneously.
 This means you, your partner, and other family members can keep an eye on your precious bundle.

 - Monitors heart rate and oxygen levels.

-Pediatrician recommended, the Cocoon Cam offers breath monitoring with HD video and night vision.
-It connects to a free app for your smartphone.
-You will be notified via the app of any changes that occur in your baby’s movement and breathing.
+The Nanit Pro Complete infant monitoring system offers breath monitoring with HD video and night vision.
+It connects to a free smartphone app.
+It will notify you via the app about any changes that occur in your baby’s movement and breathing.

-The monitor needs the “bird’s eye view” to work properly and must be mounted over the crib.
+The monitor needs the “bird’s eye view” to work properly, so you must mount it over the crib for it to work.
 This would have been a problem for me, living in rental housing.
-Yet, if you are free to drill holes in the wall, it could be an option for you.
+Yet, if you are free to drill holes in your nursery wall, it could be an option.